famiclone6502/DIY_Datalink_Adapter/README.md

 -  Don't assign the Pico directly to the VM, just the COM port.
 I'm not aware of any working drivers for older OSes.
 -  If VMWare won't let you assign the COM port for the Pico, or causes it to re-mount as a storage device, try running a sync in the Timex software first.

-# To-Do List
--  One day I would like to add a 3D case to the project, especially since it would help focus the light away from interference.
+# 3D Printed Case
+-  [Shilbo][Shilbo] has [designed][3DPrint] and [printed][3DPrintPics] a case that not only holds the watch and Pico at the right distance, but also shields the light from interference from modern LED lighting!

 # Special Thanks
 - [Antti Huhtala][Antti]
 - excsniper on the Arduino Discord 🦆
 - Selzby and leandromarceddu on the unofficial Pico Discord for their hints and encouragement
 - PhiLho on a Processing.org forum post for their bitwise info
+- [Shilbo][Shilbo] for providing a 3D printable case for the Pico version

 # Disclaimer
  I am not a professional programmer.
 This is my first Github project.
 Please be kind. 😬<br><br>